Call To Schedule A Free Consultation

 • Making serious surgical errors, such as performing surgery on the wrong part of the patient’s body or leaving surgical tools inside the body.

 Remember, however, that a medical provider hasn’t necessarily violated their duty of care or committed malpractice if a bad medical outcome occurs.
-Rather, malpractice requires that there was a breach of duty that would not or should not have occurred under the care of a competent physician and this breach caused the patient injury.
+Rather, malpractice requires that there was a breach of duty that would not or should not have occurred under the care of a competent physician and this breach directly caused the patient injury.

-Your experienced Ohio or Kentucky medical malpractice attorney will assist you in determining whether the medical personnels’ acts violated the duty of care that was owed to you.
+Your experienced Ohio or Kentucky medical malpractice attorney will assist you in determining whether the medical personnel’s acts violated the duty of care that was owed to you.

-4. Proving Breach of Duty Caused Harm
+3. Proving Breach of Duty Caused Harm

-5. Proving an Injury Caused Losses
+4. Proving an Injury Caused Losses

-The next stage after establishing that a breach of duty resulted in injury is to establish that the harm in question caused damages.
-This means the patient must have suffered specific and severe harm.
-Medical malpractice can result in a variety of consequences, including:
+The final step after establishing that a breach of duty of medical care resulted in injury is to establish that the harm in question caused damages.
+This means the patient must have suffered specific and severe harm due to the improper (or lack of) medical treatment provided.

 • Lost wages